Steliosk9/Google_Books-React.Js/README.md

 ## `About This App`

-This is a react app which allows users to search and save books using a google book API.
+The Google Books Search app is a React-based search application which displays book information based on the user's search.
+It also allows the user to save books to review or purchase later.
+User's saved book information is stored in a Mongodb database.
+The website consists of two dynamically created react pages; A search page which show queried book information and and a Saved page which displays saved books.

 ##  `Getting Started `